 Display number 3

 Construction plans are approaching final review and approval by VDOT.
 Right of way negotiations are nearing conclusion.
 Removal of abandoned structures is anticipated in early 2015.
-Advertisement for construction is planned for summer 2015.
+Advertisement for construction for a portion of the project is anticipated for summer 2015.